Leading with Bold, Clear Vision in Service to Our Members

 Katie Vlietstra Wonnenberg, Epsilon Delta Chapter at Chapman University

-Katie is the vice president for government relations and public affairs for the National Association for Self-Employed.
-She leads the organization's lobbying and media efforts in Washington, D.C.
+Katie is the vice president for government relations and public affairs for the National Association for Self-Employed and a co-founder and principal of boutique, DC based consulting firm, Public Private Strategies.
 She is a past president of Women in Government Relations, D.C.’s largest networking organization for women in the public policy space.
-This is Katie’s fourth term on Supreme Council, having previously served two terms as grand vice archon and one term as director.
-She also serves on the Phi Sigma Sigma Foundation board of directors.
-She has previously served the Fraternity as community archon, chapter key advisor, and chairman of the volunteer training committee.
+This is Katie’s second term as grand archon and fifth term on Supreme Council, having previously served two terms as grand vice archon and one term as director.
+She is an ex-officio member of the Phi Sigma Sigma Foundation and the Phi Sigma Sigma National Housing Corporation.
+She has previously served the Fraternity as chapter key advisor, community archon, chairman of the volunteer training committee, and leadership development consultant.
+Within the Interfraternal world, Katie serves on the board of directors to both the Fraternity/Sorority Political Action Committee and the Fraternity/Sorority Action Fund.
 Katie lives in Washington, D.C. with her husband David.

 Grand Vice Archon